 Annual German Village Events

-The German Village area, just south of downtown Columbus, was settled in the early 1800’s.
-It was a much larger flourishing area, but it experienced a period of decline.
+The German Village area, just south of downtown Columbus, was settled in the early 1800s.
+It was a much larger flourishing area but experienced a period of decline.
 In the late 1950s and early 1960s, Frank Fetch decided to try to revive the area.
 First, he started the German Village Society, and then, in June 1960, he organized the first annual Haus und Garten Tour that included eight restored homes and two gardens.
 The area and the Haus und Garten Tour have gained popularity along with other German Village events.
 The real estate market demand in the area has grown and many more homes have been restored.

 This has become a personal favorite of mine.
 Usually, around the beginning of December, you will probably see a ton of amazing photos from people on Instagram or Facebook posting pictures of brick streets lined with luminaries, ice carvings, and Christmas music.
 I would highly recommend witnessing it for yourself if you haven’t already!
 The Village Lights is a truly unique experience and a great way to enjoy the holiday season.
 For dates and times, you can normally check https://germanvillage.com/villagelights/ .

-Haus und Garten Tour
+German Village Haus und Garten Tour

 The Haus und Garten Tour, sponsored by the German Village Society, is always held the last weekend in June and 2018 was the 59th annual tour with 12 homes included on the tour.
 On Saturday, there is a cocktail reception and a preview of the tour at Schiller Park.
-On Sunday, visitors get to tour selected hones and gardens.
+On Sunday, visitors get to tour selected homes and gardens.
 Proceeds are used to continue the preservation and educational programs of the Society.

 Annual Downtown Columbus Events